KonstantinMB/DrawAShape/README.md

 Next up are some pictures and GIFs of my project and how it basically works:

-First off, this is how the app looks when you open it /
+First off, when you open the app it will be blank with some buttons/text here and there.
 - On the right-hand side you need to choose which shape you want to draw!
 - In the upper-left corner, there is an 'Edit' strip, which opens a menu with different functions that the program can do.
 - In the bottom-left corner, the total area of the shapes, drawn on the graphic is shown.